khrt/Raisin/README.md

     route_param id => 'Raisin::Types::Integer', sub { ... };

-## delete, get, post, put
+## params, delete, get, patch, post, put

-These are shortcuts to `route` restricted to the corresponding HTTP method.
+It is are shortcuts to `route` restricted to the corresponding HTTP method.

 Each method could consists of max three parameters:

-- params
+- params - optional only if didn't starts from params keyword, required otherwise;
-- subroutine
+- path - optional;
-- path
+- subroutine - required;

 Where only `subroutine` is required.